wp-plugins/nonce-please/readme.txt

 == Getting a support ==

-To get support for this plugin, please send an email to ikeda.yuriko+wp-nonce_please _@_ GMAIL COM.
+To get support for this plugin, please send an email to ikeda.yuriko+nonceplease _@_ GMAIL COM.
 (You need adjust to valid address)

 == Frequently Asked Questions ==